-A tokenization key authorizes clients to tokenize payment methods.
+A tokenization key authorizes clients to tokenize payment information.

 Unlike a client token, a tokenization key is both static and reduced privilege.
 It may be used multiple times and can be shipped with your apps without the need to generate a new key for each session.